 Malvaviscus paquito is a dull pink.
 Updated 13/9/2018

 Mansoa hymenaea, native to Mexico and South America; the leaves give off a strong garlic smell when crushed, the flowers also give off the same smell.
 It is a large climber, which likes to reach high up through trees to the sunlight.
 The flowers open a pale lavender colour, and fade to white.
 It flowers on new growth, and so should be pruned immediately after flowering.
 Propagation is by cuttings or layering.

 The plant possesses medicinal properties.
 Updated 13/9/2018

-Maranta, the Pray Plant, was named after Bartolomeo Maranta (1500-1571), an Italian physician and botanist.
-It is native to Central and South America and the West Indies.
+Maranta, the Prayer Plant, was named after Bartolomeo Maranta (1500-1571), an Italian physician and botanist.
+It is native to Central and South America, and the West Indies.

-There are about 45 species and it is easily confused with Calathea species.
-Marantas have rhizomes and are low growing with decorative leaves.
-They are shade loving and will fail if placed in direct sun.
-They like a rich loamy soil, which must not dry out altogether, but hate to be soaking wet even more.
-The best method of propagation is by division.
-When re-potting, divide the plant in half and pot up each half.
+There are about 45 species and is easily confused with Calathea species.
+Marantas have rhizomes, they are low growing with decorative leaves.
+They like a rich loamy soil, which must not dry out altogether, the plant dies if let grow in wet soil.
+Grow them in dappled shade, with early morning or evening sun.
+Propagation is by division when re-potting.
+Updated 13/9/2018

 Moringa oleifera is native to the southern foothills of the Himalayas, in northwestern India, and has spread far and wide.
 It is a fast growing, drought-resisting, tree that will flower within six months of sowing the seeds.
 It is widely cultivated mainly for the leaves, which are eaten as a vegetable, providing vitamin A, C, calcium, and potassium.
 The flowers and seeds can also be eaten and it produces an oil used in the cosmetic industry.
 Updated 23/12/16